Year | Fall | Spring | Summer |

 Prior to obtaining a co-op position, you are responsible for the following:

-- Notifying engineering faculty coordinator of starting date, location, email address, and telephone number.
+• Notifying engineering faculty and co-op director(s) of your starting date, employment location, supervisor email address and telephone number through submission of the Accepted Co-Op Form.

 At the completion of each co-op term, you will also be responsible for ensuring that:

-- A poster (see Co-op Poster Requirements) must be completed and submitted to your co-op advisor for approval
+• A poster must be completed and submitted to your co-op advisor for approval.

 The exact duties and functions you will have in the workplace will vary with the employer, your abilities and skills, and the co-op term you are in.
 You will always be assigned to work with a practicing engineer, who will provide guidance and direction for your work assignments.
 Some examples of potential job functions are:

-- Testing of both standard and developmental products
+• Testing of both standard and developmental products or building materials, concrete, soils, water, etc.

 Co-op wage scales and benefits are set by individual employers in accordance with current market conditions.